ecmwf/anemoi-datasets/docs/building/sources/recentre.rst

 Additionally, some variables must be non-negative to have a physical meaning (e.g. accumulated variables or `specific humidity`).
-To ensure this, positive clipping is performed using the alternative fomula :
+To ensure this, positive clipping is performed using the alternative formula:

 .. math::